bSchnepp/Feral/README.md

 Feral also does not support "legacy" hardware, such as IA-32.
 This is intended to keep development focused on current hardware and to avoid focusing on legacy structures and ideas which would hold back design of the kernel.
 What "legacy" actually means depends on how such a processor is currently being used: IA-32 CPUs for desktop gaming use are no longer in production, and thus not supported.
+It is unlikely that Feral will ever run on 32-bit hardware of any kind (x86 or otherwise), as the security subsystem will incorporate features based upon physical memory locations in order to thwart exploits making use of return-oriented programming and direct memory access, and lock certain areas of physical memory to be non-writable and executable, such that an exploit breaking into the kernel is unlikely to work 100% of the time.
+In mind specifically is to change which chunks of physical memory are allowed for things like shared objects, where they will be loaded, and what parts of physical memory will be used for virtual executable or writable memory.
+When we are not using a shared object (ie, libc.so), a page cannot be writable and then later on executable: permission
+*must* be granted by the security subsystem to do this, and done through a special, trusted shared object (usually the libos).
+At no point under any circumstances should any memory be both writable and executable at the same time.

-At it's heart, Feral is a hobby project, intended to be useful and fun for learning how to write good C code, building a large, complex project, overall design, systems, and hardware-level programming.
+At it's heart, Feral is a hobby project, intended to be useful and fun for learning how to write a good, security-focused operating system with an emphasis on ensuring maximum performance where possible, building a large, complex project, overall design, systems, and hardware-level programming.
 In addition to this, it's also for fun for me to see how much faster I can get certain applications to run simply by changing platforms and doing minimal effort to port programs over.
 In particular, I would like to see a 5% performance improvement or better for certain open sourced games from the 90s as compared to a particularly prolific desktop operating system in active development from a well-known company in Washington state.
 This is a good and interesting challenge, and aiming at a moving target is more fun.
-Feral is also being developed because bottom-up integration of every system from the operating system and up allows for good optmization, a good foundation in designing new applications on top of it, and a well-known, solid base upon which new things can be built from: this is in contrast to re-using an existing project in where some design choices may not align with the intended use case.
-Building *everything* from the ground up allows us to tailor every piece of the system to our exact needs, and thus trim away unnecessary bloat from design and implementation.
-For example, even needing a multi-user environment for Feral could be debated, as a multi-user environment has no direct benefit for a __personal__ computer, and costs much in performance: consider the performance of an application on Haiku versus a *NIX version on identical systems, specifically in a case where checking user IDs is a common operation (ie, a word processor, where writing and reading files is a fairly common operation).
-If there is only one user for the machine, and we always trust the user knows what they're doing (until they mess with system files), do we really need a multi-user environment?
+Feral is also being developed because bottom-up integration of every system from the operating system and up allows for good optmization, a good foundation in designing new applications on top of it, and a well-known, solid base upon which new things can be built from: this is in contrast to re-using an existing project in where some design choices may not align with the intended use case, or especially with design of modern hardware.

+Feral is also partially the result of a dissatisfaction with the security model of many current operating systems, being insufficient to guarantee being secure out-of-the-box, or outright preventing hardening of core infrastructure (ie, preventing the ability to disable any sort of data collection) and/or outright discouraging such practice.

 ## Design influences?
 Architecturally, Feral is similar to a variety of prior systems originating between 1969 and 1993, with the most obvious being CMU's Mach project, and the Plan 9 project.
 Feral discards the "everything is a file" design in favor of "everything is a 'network resource'", which is intended to align with more modern hardware and software designs.
 Everything can be sent packets and recieve packets: writing to the filesystem is much the same as opening a web page and sending/recieving data to/from that.
 Feral also takes a lot of design inspiration from a variety of products which competed with
 BSD and other then-current *NIX distributions, specifically intending to avoid "just creating another *NIX clone".
+This could even be expanded in the future to make everything in Feral "REST-like", and expose a small number of functions that can apply to various objects, and allow them to be hooked into a network stack and accessible over a network given sufficient permissions.
+This would make it possible for various nodes in a Feral cluster to communicate through existing network protocols, and sufficiently distribute computational workload.

+In other words, Feral flips the conventional "network stuff are just special files" on it's head: files are just special kinds of network stuff.

 Feral is also intended to be very easy to develop for by game developers: in general, the APIs for Feral "feel like a graphics API".
 Once a port is opened, some data structures and context info needs to be obtained from it, some settings set, and the system should do much of the work needed to get something going.
 However, Feral is very